tamaraalbilleh/data-structures-and-algorithms/javascript-401d9/challenges/Data-Structures/README.md

 * append: Takes in a value of any type and add it to the tail of the linked list.
 * insertBefore: takes in two values and add a new node before the other in the linked list.
 * insertAfter: takes in two values and add a new node after the other in the linked list.
+*  kthFromEnd: takes in an integer value and returns the value of the node that has this index backwards